 What is Number DNA?

-This website is in .
+This website is in development.

+I am currently seeking funding to develop a project called Number DNA.

+Number DNA, as conceived, is a set of 16 web-based math apps that prepares individuals to take on (and succeed in) Algebra and beyond.
+You can practice Number DNA anywhere: on your phone, tablet, or laptop.
+A flexible package, Number DNA breaks down the 16 blocks of knowledge that must be securely mastered to become proficient in Algebra.

-After taking a one hour pretest you receive your personalized reportacts as your game plan.
-It tells you which foundational skills you have securely and which ones you need to work on.Number DNA is designed to be selfpaced and selfdirected with support both online or via downloadable practice sets.
+After taking a one hour pretest, you receive your personalized report, which acts as your game plan.
+It tells you which foundational skills you have securely mastered and which ones you need to work on.
+As you progress through your game plan you will earn badges that represent your mastery of each new block of knowledge.

+Number DNA is designed to be self-paced and self-directed, with support both online or via downloadable practice sets.

 Who could use Number DNA?

-Business could use Number DNA s training modules to improve the numeracy skills of all workers.
-Badging completely through all 16 webbased apps (in each) could become a basis for evaluation and/or a modest bonus.
-It might also be a springboard additional training opportunities.
+Businesses could use Number DNA as training modules to improve the numeracy skills of all workers.
+Badging completely through all 16 web-based apps (in each) could become a basis for evaluation and/or a modest bonus.
+It might also be a springboard for additional training opportunities.

-Colleges and Community Colleges could use Number DNA to help millions of students circumvent or replace.
-Badging could be used to document a studentmastery of requisite foundational skills.
+Colleges and Community Colleges could use Number DNA to help the millions of students who test into remedial, not-for-credit math classes circumvent or replace that requirement.
+Badging could be used to document a student’s mastery of requisite foundational skills.

 Middle Schools and High Schools could use Number DNA as a self-paced remediation package.
-The pretest would diagnose each individual students strengths and weaknesses and thereby provide an intervention plan tailored to each student.
+The pretest would diagnose each individual student’s strengths and weaknesses and thereby provide an intervention plan tailored to each student.

-This text contains detailed discussions that start with whole number factors and divisibility continues through fractions, percent, integers and solving basic equation using positive numbers, negative numbers and fractions.
+Teachers can use Number DNA, as it has also been designed to be used in conjunction with the following textbook: Foundations For Algebra.
+This text contains detailed discussions that start with whole number factors and divisibility and continues through fractions, percents, integers, and solving basic equations using positive numbers, negative numbers, and fractions.

-This web page will and progress reports concerning the
+This web page will contain the latest updates and progress reports concerning the